How to Pack and Organize a Storage Unit

-Substitute plastic storage totes for some of your of boxes
+Substitute plastic storage totes for some of your boxes

 Plastic bins are stronger than boxes and they stack better than boxes.
 Translucent or clear plastic also has the benefit of allowing you to see what’s inside.

-If you are storing clothing items such as dresses, jackets and dress pants, you can avoid permanent crease lines by hanging these up on a portable garment rack.
+If you are storing clothing items such as dresses, jackets, and dress pants, you can avoid permanent crease lines by hanging these up on a wheeled portable garment rack.

-Have an Allen wrench set and screwdrivers on hand during move-in
+Have an Allen wrench set and screwdrivers at move-in

-9. Place pictures and paintings near the opening
+Place pictures and paintings near the unit's opening

-Everyone has their own style of packing a storage space, but hopefully some of these ideas will help save you time and money.
+Everyone has their own style of packing a storage space, but hopefully, some of these organization ideas will help save you time and prevent frustration.